-30. What information about my project will be disclosed?
+7.4.7 What information about my project will be disclosed?

 The NSW Government may provide certain information for reporting and promotional purposes.
-This information may include:
+This information may include but is not limited to:

 - organisation and project name

-- · project description
+- project description

 - project location

+- location of the grant recipient

 - electorate

 - amount of the approved grant

-- organisation contact details.
+- · organisation contact details

+- · information provided in the grant application

+- information provided in the project completion report.